mmistakes/jekyll-theme-hpstr/_posts/2015-07-28-Heroku_setups.markdown

 ### Procfile
 Now it's time to put everything in a Procfile and get it running on Heroku.
 Since we use three different wsgi servers, I had to do this for each one separately.
 As you will see each server has it's unique way of doing this.
-All our setups contain a `web` entry which will be the wsgi server, behind Nginx, using PgBoucer for database connections.
+Our setup contain a `web` entry which will be the wsgi server, behind Nginx, using PgBoucer for database connections.
 The `worker` entry will be our task queue worker for handling asynchronous and scheduled tasks.
 We use [Django Q](https://django-q.readthedocs.org), but it should also work with [Celery](http://www.celeryproject.org/) or any other worker of your choice that's going to be using lots of database connections.
+Just leave the `worker` entry out if you don't need it.

 #### Gunicorn